-In connection with the Company's acquisition of InoCard GmbH ("InoCard") in 2014, the Company recorded contingent consideration related to amounts potentially payable to InoCard's former shareholders.
-One half of any future milestone can be settled in the form of Company ordinary shares.
-The amounts payable in accordance with the sale and purchase agreement (as amended in August 2017) are contingent upon realization of the following milestones:
+In connection with the Company's acquisition of the InoCard business ("InoCard") in 2014, the Company recorded contingent consideration related to amounts potentially payable to InoCard's former shareholders.
+The amounts payable in accordance with the sale and purchase agreement (as amended in August 2017) are contingent upon realization of milestones associated with our S100A1 protein research program and, as of October 2018, we do not expect to realize those milestones.